bgeltz/geopm/integration/README.md

 This directory contains scripts for running GEOPM for performance and integration testing.
-Refer to the README.md files in each subdirectory for more information.
+Refer to the README.md files in each sub-directory for more information.

 The directory structure is organized as follows:

 - apps:

     The apps directory is where information about applications is located.
-Each application supported has its own subdirectory within the apps directory.
+Each application supported has its own sub-directory within the apps directory.

     Each application directory contains scripts that encapsulate the required setup, run configuration, and command line arguments for executing the application.
 There may be more than one script for an application to support different workloads or scenarios.

-For some applications, there are dedicated subdirectories containing more information on how to download and build the application, and sometimes GEOPM-related patches to be applied on top of publically-available source code.
+    For some applications, there are dedicated sub-directories containing more information on how to download and build the application, and sometimes GEOPM-related patches to be applied on top of publicly-available source code.

 - experiment: